 For the larrikins, of course, sport, particularly football, was infinitely more important than politics.
 The 1922 VFL season, especially the finals series, was especially absorbing.
 After four closely contested finals the premiership was won by Fitzroy who overcame the challenge of minor premiers Collingwood by 11 points, 11.13 (79) to 9.14 (68), having also earlier defeated the Magpies in a semi final.
 The semi final clash between Essendon and Carlton attracted an Australian record attendance of 64,148.

 The VFA premiership went to Port Melbourne who defeated Footscray in a thriller by 2 points, 9.6 (60) to 8.10 (58).

-Other premiers were Norwood (SAFL), East Perth for the fifth successive time (WAFL), Cananore (TFL), Paddington (NSWAFL), Brisbane (QFL) and Vesteys (NTFL).
+Other premiers were Norwood (SAFL), East Perth for the fourth successive time (WAFL), Cananore (TFL), Paddington (NSWAFL), Brisbane (QFL) and Vesteys (NTFL).

 In the interstate sphere Victoria downed South Australia in Melbourne but lost to them in Adelaide.
 Second string VFL combinations also played New South Wales twice, winning by 45 points in Sydney and by 17 points in Melbourne.
 New South Wales and Queensland met in Sydney with the home side procuring victory by 15 points.